aPixelInSpace/F-a-maze-ing/README.md

 A simple maze generator made with F#

 Currently only a text output is supported.
-See examples with a [Rectangular](https://apixelinspace.github.io/F-a-maze-ing/RectangularMaze.html) and a [Triangular](https://apixelinspace.github.io/F-a-maze-ing/TriangularMaze.html) mazes.
+See examples with a [Rectangular](https://apixelinspace.github.io/F-a-maze-ing/RectangularMaze.html), a [Triangular](https://apixelinspace.github.io/F-a-maze-ing/TriangularMaze.html) or an [Ellipse](https://apixelinspace.github.io/F-a-maze-ing/EllipseMaze.html) mazes.
 Theses examples dot not display correctly on mobile for now.

 ## Usage